 Once you’ve mastered digital pattern making in Adobe illustrator, you can get on with the really fun stuff – creating hundreds of unique styles from your basic blocks!
-We define a style as a derivative of your basic block.
-Think of a style as the body or foundation of your finished design.
-Once you have created your style, you can then add different style elements such as a sleeves, necklines or pockets to complete your design.
-To get started, simply select the style from our collection, create the necessary basic blocks using the Lab, and then follow the tutorial in Adobe Illustrator.
+We define a style as the body or silhouette of your basic block.
+This could be the body of a dress, shirt, trousers, coat, etc. Once you have created the style, you can then add different design elements such as sleeves, necklines, plackets, facings or pockets to complete your design.
+To get started, simply select the style from our range (below), create the necessary basic blocks using the Lab and then follow the tutorial in Adobe Illustrator CC.

 Follow this simple and handy tutorial to learn how to add seam allowance to your finished pattern in Adobe Illustrator.

 Transform your finished pattern into multi-page PDF patterns in a range of paper sizes.
 Then